Understanding Your Basic Metabolic Panel (BMP)

 How is the test performed?

 A BMP is performed on a small sample of blood, usually drawn from a vein in the arm.
-The blood is collected into a tube and analyzed by automated laboratory equipment.
+The blood is collected into a tube and analyzed in the laboratory.
 Results are usually available within a few hours.

-The glucose component of the BMP is affected by recent food intake, so the test may be ordered as a fasting BMP, requiring eight to twelve hours without food beforehand, or as a non-fasting test.
+The glucose component of the BMP is affected by recent food intake, so the test may be ordered as a fasting BMP, which requires 8 to 12 hours without food beforehand, or as a non-fasting test.
 Your doctor will tell you which to do.
-The other seven components do not require fasting.
+The other seven components are only minimally affected by eating, so fasting is not needed for them.

 Components of the basic metabolic panel